 Your support plan may include general recommendations for other services and supports that you may wish to access.
 Depending on the service, you may need to pay for it privately or it may be funded through another government program.

 If you are under 65 years old, you may want to explore your eligibility with the National Disability and Insurance Scheme (NDIS).
 You can do this through an NDIS Access Request.
 Call NDIS on 1800 800 110 (toll-free) for more information.

 If your circumstances change and your needs increase, you may be reassessed.
 You can contact My Aged Care and they can arrange for an assessment to determine the best aged care option for you.

-If you don’t agree with the outcome of your assessment, you can contact the Regional Assessment Service (RAS) organisation that conducted your assessment and speak to them directly.
+If you don’t agree with the outcome of your assessment, you can contact the assessment organisation that conducted your assessment and speak to them directly.